Dave-team/Knowledge-base/Management.md

 ![Situational leadership](https://user-images.githubusercontent.com/28791247/101979079-bdd80300-3c51-11eb-8a39-544eee57bf6d.png)

 ### How to get things done
+- Fundamentally: make them want to do it.
+When asking for something, always pause and ask: why would this person want to do this?
 - Make sure the interests of the team are aligned with the company’s
 - Put people in the right position
 - Give people challenging projects
 - Give people information and context required to do their job.
 Help them connect the dots.
+We are very motivated and inclined to follow through with their own suggestions.
     - What?
 What are we doing?
     - So what?
 Why are we doing it?
 Who else would be interested in this?
     - Now what?
 What are the next steps?